jessicalevine/octopress/source/_posts/2013-06-04-hackny-talks-branch.markdown

 Keep in mind, as they did well to note, that their advice was offered specifically in reference to consumer web startups.

-I'll end with a quote from the talk, the source of which I will keep anonymous in case it was not wished to be shared.
-No such intent was expressed, but if you said this and want me to remove it, shoot me an [email](mailto:mrjordangoldstein@gmail.com)!
-Either way, it was both too funny and too true (in my opinion) to keep a secret:
+I'll end with a quote from the talk.
+It was both too funny and too true (in my opinion) not to share:

-{% blockquote %}
+{% blockquote Cemre Güngör, hackNY Talk at Branch %}
 Doing your startup in San Fransisco is like being an investment banker in New York
 {% endblockquote %}